transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 2. **Recursion Either Terminates or Repeats**: In a fully existent system, recursion must either terminate at some foundation or repeat endlessly, offering no third alternative.

-3. **Self-Reference Becomes Paradoxical**: Consciousness provides a perfect real-world example of self-reference that demonstrates how the half-existent topology creates stability:
+3. **Self-Reference Becomes Paradoxical**: Consciousness provides a perfect real-world example of self-reference that demonstrates how the half-existent liminal topology creates stability:

     Consciousness is inherently self-referential: the mind observes itself, thinks about its own thinking, and experiences its own experiencing.
 This creates a fundamental recursion that would seem to invite paradox: